On-Premise Data Centers or Cloud? Understanding Your Hidden IT Costs

-Does shifting your IT strategy away from operating your own data centers to the cloud reduce costs?
-Talk to a cloud service provider, and you'll hear an emphatic "yes."
-However, if you listen to IT leaders who have championed cloud migrations, you'll hear a more nuanced view, and stories about miscalculations that drove up expenses along the way.
+Does shifting your IT strategy away from operating your own data centers to migrating to the cloud reduce costs?
+Talk to a cloud service provider, and you’ll hear an emphatic “yes.”
+However, if you listen to IT leaders who have championed cloud migrations, you’ll hear a more nuanced view, and stories about miscalculations that drove up expenses along the way.
 The truth is that details matter greatly when it comes to evaluating your options.

 Companies report that the answers to the data center vs. cloud dilemma are often “skewed by the vested interests of whoever is coming up with the answers,” says Gartner.
 Cloud firms naturally make their offerings appear more cost-effective while hardware purveyors take the opposite view.
 Additionally, internal politics can drive many decisions that envelop the issue, which results in solutions that aren’t always the most cost-effective and efficient.